 claude

-If launching from a parent shell wrapper (tmux, VS Code task), confirm that wrapper’s cwd, not your terminal’s cwd.
+If you launch through a wrapper (tmux, VS Code task), confirm that wrapper’s cwd, not your terminal’s.

 Step 3: Normalize the filename